29th annual International Laser Physics Workshop

 LPHYS'21.
 Proceedings:

-As in previous years, you have the opportunity to publish the talk you presented at LPHYS'23 in open access through the Open Access Journal of Physics: Conference Series (JPCS), which is part of the IOP Conference Series.
-All papers published in the IOP Conference Series are fully citable and, upon publication, will be free to download.
+We are excited to offer you the opportunity to publish your presentation from LPHYS'21 in the Open Access Journal of Physics: Conference Series (JPCS), part of the IOP Conference Series.
+All papers accepted for publication in the IOP Conference Series are fully citable and will be freely available for download upon publication.

-If you have any questions, don't hesitate to contact our Management Team at lphys21@lasphys.com.
+For any queries, please contact our Management Team at lphys21@lasphys.com.

 LPHYS'21.
 Technical Information: